timhc22/rain-studio/src/docs/20-simple-expressions/10-my-first-expression.md

 - Expressions are saved automatically
 - You can create expressions without a contract or within a contract
 - Expressions can be edited only if you wrote them
-- Any expression you can see, you can duplicate
+- Any expression you can see, can be duplicated by clicking 'save a copy'
 - "Save a copy" of an expression duplicates it
 - For now, please use Google Chrome as there may be issues with other browsers